ibabalau/md5_wang_rust/README.md

-MD5 Collision Attack by Wang et al. implementation in Rust
+# MD5 Collision Attack by Wang et al.: Rust implementation

 Based on Patrick Stach's 2005 implementation of the attack in C.

+The program will start N_CORES - 1 parallel threads which will individually search for a collision.

-Build:
+## Build:
-cargo build --release
+`cargo build --release`

+## Running
-Running with default IV:
+Run with default IV: `cargo run --release`
-cargo run --release

-Run with custom IV (warning: iv values need to be in hex format): cargo run --release 0x874587a2 0xf09dfbdf 0x17732fb1 0x9299e527
+Run with custom IV (IV values need to be in hex format): `cargo run --release 0x874587a2 0xf09dfbdf 0x17732fb1 0x9299e527`

-Output:
+## Output:

 m0.bin and m1.bin, which both have the same md5 hash